Denny09310/tailwind-variants-dotnet/README.md

 <p class="@_slots.GetDescription()">Description text</p>
 ```

-This is enabled by the **incremental source generator** (`TailwindVariants.SourceGenerator`), which automatically generates accessors for each component that implements `ISlots`.
+This is enabled by the **incremental source generator** (`TailwindVariants.SourceGenerators`), which automatically generates accessors for each component that implements `ISlots`.

 ---